 Visas & immigration

 Most of us think it’s fine to house sit in a foreign country because we’re not being paid, right?
 Wrong.
-Unpaid house sitting is considered work in the US and UK, and requires the visitor to have a work visa.
+Unpaid house and pet sitting is considered work in the US and UK, and requires the visitor to have a work visa.
 Please consult an immigration lawyer before using TrustedHousesitters internationally or you could end up being refused entry to/deported from the country you’ve secured a house sit in.
 Your tourist visa—or ESTA if you’re a citizen of a participating country visiting the USA for less than three months—will be cancelled and you may be banned from re-entering that country.

 Remember: Don’t take TrustedHousesitters’ word for it when they say “we don’t regard house sitting as work”.
 TrustedHousesitters’ opinion of what does and doesn’t constitute ‘work’ is irrelevant at international borders.